Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/front_section.md

 the NAV CMD button (<num>7</num>) dictates which seat has control of the [TACAN](../../../systems/nav_com/tacan.md) settings; its button will also illuminate (<num>8</num>) on the panel of the seat that has command (control) of the system.
+The Command buttons are toggle buttons.

 ### Radio Volume